aloucks/vks/README.md

 `InstanceProcAddrLoader` (and by extension, `DeviceProcAddrLoader`) to load all remaining function pointers.

-### `experimental` Feature

-Vks includes support for experimental Vulkan extensions (recognizable by the prefix `KHX` or similar), but gates them behind a feature.
-The reason is, that these extensions can change in a backwards-incompatible way, or even be removed in future Vulkan releases.

-Be aware, that vks updates might break your code, if you use this feature.
-Everything behind this feature will be ignored in terms of Semantic Versioning requirements.

-You should not ship code that depends on these extensions or uses the `experimental` feature.

 ## Loader

 Vks includes two convenience Vulkan symbol loaders: `InstanceProcAddrLoader` and